 Legal Psychedelics in Europe

-- Netherlands: magic mushrooms are illegal but magic truffles are not (these are parts of the mushroom that grow underground but which still contain the compounds psilocybin and psilocin).
+- The Netherlands: magic mushrooms are illegal but sclerotia (or magic truffles) are not (these are parts of the mushroom that grow underground but which still contain the compounds psilocybin and psilocin).
 Other legal psychedelics in the Netherlands include cannabis, mescaline-containing cacti, and salvia.

 - Portugal: all drugs have been decriminalised, which includes all psychedelics.